 for Michael Dowd and Connie Barlow

-Michael Dowd and Connie Barlow have lived entirely on the road since April 2002, sharing an inspiring, pro-science worldview with some 2,000 religious and secular audiences.
+Michael Dowd and Connie Barlow (if you don't know who we are, see below) have lived entirely on the road since April 2002, sharing an inspiring, pro-science worldview with some 2,000 religious and secular audiences.
 Our work is possible only through the generosity of countless individuals, families, and organizations who have provided us with home hospitality along the way.

 Our needs are minimal: